Key Product Features:

 Accelerated Benefit for Terminal Illness

-If a physician diagnoses you with a terminal illness that results in a life expectancy of less than 24 months, this rider can pay a benefit of up to 100% of your policy's death benefit, not to exceed $500,000.
-This could help with unexpected medical costs not covered by traditional medical coverage, travel, or anything else.
+If a physician diagnoses you with a terminal illness that results in a life expectancy of less than 24 months, this rider can accelerate of up to 100% of the policy’s death benefit, not to exceed $1,000,000.
+As the amount paid will be prior to the death of the insured, it will be less than the amount accelerated.
+This rider is subject to underwriting requirements and may be included in your policy which could help with unexpected medical costs not covered by traditional medical coverage.

-Your policy death benefit would be reduced by the benefit amount for this rider.
+Your policy death benefit would be reduced by the full amount accelerated.
 You should seek advice from a tax professional before exercising this rider.

 Accelerated Benefit for Critical Illness

-This benefit will pay up to 100% of your policy’s death benefit, not to exceed $500,000, in the event you suffer a heart attack, stroke, or are diagnosed with cancer or end-stage renal failure.
-The covered critical illness must first occur on or after the 30th day following the effective date of the rider.
-This could help you in a variety of ways as you focus on your treatment.
-The benefit amount for this rider will be based on your age and severity of the illness - the policy death benefit would be reduced accordingly.
+This rider can accelerate of up to 100% of the policy’s death benefit, not to exceed $1,000,000, in the event you suffer a Covered Critical Illness as defined in the rider including heart attack, stroke, some cancers, end-stage renal failure, ALS, arterial aneurysms, central nervous system tumors, major burns, major organ transplants, or paralysis.
+The covered illness must first occur on or after the effective date of the rider.
+This rider is subject to underwriting requirements and may be included in your policy which could help you in a variety of ways as you focus on your treatment.
+As the amount paid will be prior to the death of the insured, it will be less than the amount accelerated.
+The amount paid will be based on your age and severity of the illness – the policy death benefit will be reduced by the full amount accelerated.
 You should seek advice from a tax professional before exercising this rider.

 Waiver of Monthly Deduction Rider